-1. REVIEW HOUSEHOLD DATA BEFORE THE AUDIT
+1. REVIEW HOUSEHOLD DATA BEFORE THE HOME ENERGY ASSESSMENT

 Prior to your visit to the home become familiar with available household information.
-Be sure to read any notes provided by the household, or referral sources.
+Be sure to read any notes provided by the household, Program, or referral sources.

 Whenever possible, obtain energy usage information prior to the visit.
-If the data is not available beforehand, request that the household provide this information at the time of the audit.
-Study the patterns of energy use: does the electric use peak in the summer time?
+If the data is not available beforehand, request that the household provide this information at the time of the home energy assessment.
+Study the patterns of energy use: does electric use peak in the summer time?
 Is the natural gas use unusually high in the winter?
-Learning to read the patterns in the monthly usage can greatly enhance the decision-making process.
-Consult program staff if you need further training on this strategy.
+Be prepared to describe baseload, factors like an refrigerators/freezers, electric dryer or water heater that is a constant energy burden and those additional items like aquariums or hot tubs that drive up usage.
+Learning to read the patterns in the monthly usage can enhance the decision-making process.
+Consult your account manager if you need further training on this strategy.

 If the household members are tenants, determine whether a landlord agreement is in place.
 Certain measures, such as LEDs, may be installed without landlord permission; others require it.
-Refer to program guidelines for details, or consult program staff.
+Refer to program guidelines for details or consult your account manager.

-3. CONTACT THE HOUSEHOLD TO ARRANGE A VISIT.
+2. CONTACT THE HOUSEHOLD TO ARRANGE A VISIT